Applying for a Global Specialty Sugar Certificate

 Specialty Sugar Tariff Rate Quota (TRQ)

-The specialty sugar TRQ established by USDA is part of the refined sugar TRQ.
+The specialty sugar TRQ established by the U.S. Trade Representative (USTR) and managed by USDA is part of the refined sugar TRQ.
 There is no specialty sugar TRQ for raw sugar.
-Therefore, specialty sugars, which otherwise meet the definition in the regulation but are below 99.5 degrees polarity, do NOT qualify for the specialty sugar TRQ.

 To be eligible for the specialty sugar TRQ, the sugar must be classified in the U.S. Harmonized Tariff Schedule (HTS) under subheadings 1701.91.10.00, 1701.99.10.15, 1701.99.10.17, 1702.90.10.00, or 2106.90.44.00.
 Most common specialty sugars are classified in HTS 1701.99.10.15 or 1701.99.10.17.